LuoZihYuan/Pneumonia-Detection/README.md

 ## Future Work

-- Dataset Expansion: Increasing the dataset size may further improve overall model performance, as certain variations may not appear frequently in a small dataset.
+- **Dataset Expansion**: Increasing the dataset size may further improve overall model performance, as certain variations may not appear frequently in a small dataset.
-- Bias & Fairness Analysis: Currently, the model is trained on X-rays of children aged 1 to 5 in Guangzhou.
+- **Bias & Fairness Analysis**: Currently, the model is trained on X-rays of children aged 1 to 5 in Guangzhou.
 Further investigations into the model's performance across different age groups and ethnicities could be conducted.